davidinfante/TFG/README.md

 - Include the component's class in the `declarations: [...]` and `entryComponents: [...]` sections at `/pages/session/session.module.ts`
 - Edit the file `/services/exercises.service.ts` adding a new element in the exercises array including:
-  - The exercise's id (the standard is e + number e.g. `e1`), this id must be the same as the one specified in the session's exercises array
+  - The exercise's id, this id must be the same as the one specified in the session's exercises array
   - The component's class that packs the full exercise
   - The title of the exercise as a string